 Conner is very much a car-oriented town.
 This is because the population of Conner isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-The per capita income in Conner in 2022 was $43,521, which is wealthy relative to Montana, and upper middle income relative to the rest of the US.
-This equates to an annual income of $174,084 for a family of four.
+The per capita income in Conner in 2022 was $40,047, which is upper middle income relative to Montana and the nation.
+This equates to an annual income of $160,188 for a family of four.

 The people who call Conner home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Conner residents report their race to be White.
 Important ancestries of people in Conner include German, Czech, Irish, Yugoslavian, and Other West Indian.